Dallas doesn’t try to impress you.

 And just as quickly, they’re back.
 Still the coolest table in the room.

 How we shoot it: we open in the middle of it.
 No establishing wide.
 We’re already at the table: a close shot of someone tearing into a ribeye, green and white everywhere.
-Multiple cameras running so we catch the reactions as they happen.
+Camera always rollimg so we catch the reactions as they happen.
 The celebrity encounter is the hinge of the spot, played carefully.
 Our group doesn’t lose their cool completely.
 There’s a beat of recognition, then delight.
 They just got confirmation.

 The people are the story.
 The city is the reason they’re here.
 Neither works without the other.